Regroup, reset: Biles to rest after trailblazing tour

 “Regroup, reset, and everything will be just fine,” she says.

-The seven-time Olympic medalist — the most decorated gymnast of all time — knows what she’s talking about.
+The seven-time Olympic medalist — one of the most decorated gymnasts of all time — knows what she’s talking about.

 Three months ago, on the other side of the world, Biles removed herself from competition in the middle of the team final at the Tokyo games.
 The 24-year-old did it for her own personal welfare while she battled what is known as “ the twisties,” a phenomenon that didn’t allow her mind and body to get in sync enough to allow her to safely do what she’s done as well as anyone in the history of her sport.